vialdj/gs4worldbuilding/README.md

 ## Model extensions
 ### Orbital parameters
-For completeness, some orbital elements can be added to the GURPS generated semimajor-axis and eccentricity.
+For completeness, some orbital elements are added to the GURPS generated semimajor-axis and eccentricity.

 #### Inclination i
 The orbital inclination (in degrees) of objects in respect to the generated star system's reference plane is drawn from a Rayleigh distribution with a mode of 2.